Dust and Fallout

 Like any air pollution problem, fugitive dust can also be a health nuisance.
 The smallest particles (2.5 microns or less in diameter) can easily be inhaled and travel to the deepest parts of the lungs, causing nose and throat irritation; respiratory illnesses, such as bronchitis, lung damage, and asthma; and even premature death in sensitive individuals.
 Generation of fugitive dust can also reduce visibility (i.e., haze) enough to cause moving vehicle or work site equipment accidents that can result in serious injury or death.

-Excessive generation of dust and fallout is monitored by each District Office of the Air Quality Division, Michigan Department of Natural Resources and Environment.
+Excessive generation of dust and fallout is monitored by each District Office of the Air Quality Division, Michigan Department of Environmental Quality.

 Technical Assistance Resources